-The following fund had a deficit at June 30, 2019 as measured by the balance of unreserved fund balance.
+The following funds have deficits at June 30, 2020 as measured by the balance of unreserved fund balance.

-- The Library construction fund, a major fund, has a deficit of \$1,750,969.
+- The Library construction fund, a capital project and major fund, has a deficit of \$1,518,324.
 This project is partially funded by the State of Massachusetts.
-The Town has temporary notes outstanding of \$1,986,595 for the project.
-The deficit will be eliminated upon the future receipt of funds or upon the issuance of permanent debt. - The Public safety special revenue fund has a deficit of \$7,958 (Bullet Proof Vests of \$5,370 and Emergency Management Performance Grant of \$2,588).
-The deficits will be eliminated upon future receipt of funds or upon appropriation. - The Planning board revolving special revenue fund has a deficit of \$81.
-The deficit will be eliminated upon appropriation. - The Police off-duty details special revenue fund has a deficit of \$9,294.
+The Town has temporary notes outstanding totaling \$1,535,460 for the project.
+The deficit will be eliminated upon the future receipt of funds or upon the issuance of permanent debt. - The Emergency management grants (COVID-19) has a deficit of \$12,274.
 The deficit will be eliminated upon future receipt of funds or upon appropriation.